 The next rational place for this trend to go is back a generation, to grandparents.

 However, calling a youngish person a grandma or grandpa has a different sort of meaning.
-I remember seeing the headline "A 19-Year-Old Named Gigi Admits She's a Grandma" and thinking, THAT IS SICK.
+I remember seeing the headline "A 19-Year-Old Named Gigi Admits She's a Grandma" and thinking, "That's very young to be a grandma."
 But then I quickly learned that for this particular model, the requirements for being "kind of a grandma" are simply cooking for her boyfriend and watching CSI.
 We can conclude from this example that a grandma is a person who sometimes enjoys not partying.

 A Buzzfeed article affectionately calls Taylor Swift "Grandma Tay Tay" because she tends bake, craft, and post a lot on social media about cats.
 Baking, knitting, and not knowing how to use Facebook are characteristics that have earned male Broadway stars the corresponding title grandpa.
 In all these cases it's a good thing to be grandma'd and grandpa'd.

 Will grandma and grandpa ever take on meanings similar to mom and dad?
 Have they already?
-It's difficult to research because a lot of people using these four words and their variants (I've seen mum and father used in the same way as mom and dad) are referring to their actual moms, dads, grandmas, and grandpas.
-What a world we live in.
+It's a difficult question to research because a lot of people using these words and their variants (I've seen mum and father used in the same way as mom and dad) are referring to their actual moms, dads, grandmas, and grandpas.